yaleh/meta-prompt/README.md

 To use this demo, please follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/meta-prompt-demo.git`
+1. Clone the repository: `git clone https://github.com/yaleh/meta-prompt.git`
-2. Change into the project directory: `cd meta-prompt-demo`
+2. Change into the project directory: `cd meta-prompt`
 3. Install the required dependencies: `pip install -r requirements.txt`

 Please note that you need to have Python and pip installed on your system.